Lee-Intelligent-Systems/ai-ml-portfolio/artifacts/artifacts/ai-ml-timeline.md

 4. Structuring the information into a clear digital timeline format
 5. Presenting the timeline as a portfolio artifact for educational and professional purposes

-AI-assisted tools were used to help organize research topics and identify major milestones in AI history.
+During the research process I used AI tools to help identify important milestones in artificial intelligence and organize the timeline structure, while verifying the information using academic and industry sources.

 ---